 Canna Lily Facts

 - Interestingly, the simple term of Canna Lily serves as the collective name of any of the related flowering plants placed within a specific genus.
-Currently, scientists place a total of 19 distinct species within this impressive group.
+Currently, scientists place a total of 19 distinct species within this visually and scientifically impressive group.

 - Continually ongoing investigations could potentially add to that number, however.
 The shared name of this remarkable group actually remains somewhat deceptive in nature.
 Despite that name, this quite beautiful plant does not represent a true lily.

-- Due to that, this wonder of Nature represented one of the earliest domesticated plants in the region of the world in which it evolved.
+- Due to that, this wonder of Nature holds a special place in the history of its region.
+It represents one of the earliest domesticated plants in its part of the world.
 This occurred because, surprisingly, the starchy root itself can be safely consumed.

-- Many of the varieties of this remarkable beauty now find themselves facing numerous threats.
+- Many of the varieties of this remarkable beauty now find themselves facing numerous threats, though.
 These primarily consist of habitat loss and climate change, like many other species.
 As a result, several types of Canna Lily now appear on the IUCN Red List.

 Related Articles